 What Is The Gift Tax Limit For 2025?

-The 2025 gift tax annual exclusion is $19,000 per recipient.
-This means you can give up to $19,000 to any individual in a single year without having to file a gift tax return or count it against your lifetime gift tax exemption.
+In 2025, the annual gift tax exclusion is $19,000 per recipient.
+This means you can give up to $19,000 to any one person in a calendar year without needing to file a gift tax return or reduce your lifetime gift tax exemption.

-If you’re married, you and your spouse can combine your exclusions for a total of $38,000 per recipient in 2025 through a process called gift splitting.
+If you’re married, you and your spouse can combine your limits—a process called gift splitting—to give up to $38,000 to one person in a single year.

 The lifetime gift and estate tax exemption for 2025 is $13.99 million per individual.
-Gifts exceeding the annual limit reduce this lifetime exemption before any taxes are owed.
+If you give more than the annual limit, the extra amount gets counted against this lifetime total before any taxes are due.

 How Does The Federal Gift Tax Work?